Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Introduction

-The rest of the paper is organized as follows: We reformulate the equations into an equivalent system Section \ref{Model refomulation}.
-The first- and second-order temporal discretization with unconditionally energy dissipation law are proposed in Section \ref{time discretization} with a brief description of the implementation.
-Additionally, section \ref{Fully discrete schemes} demonstrates the fully discrete schemes with the staggered-grid finite difference method, following the proofs of the discrete energy dissipation law and the unique solvability of our schemes.
-Details of a fast calculation technique are also specified in section \ref{Fully discrete schemes}.
-Moreover, in Section \ref{Numerical experiments}, several numerical tests are carried out to demonstrate the accuracy and stability of our scheme.
+The rest of this paper is organized as follows.
+In Section \ref{Model refomulation}, we introduce our robust reformulation for the incompressible NS equations.
+Highly efficient time-discrete schemes are derived and shown to preserve the original energy dissipation law in Section \ref{time discretization}.
+Fully discrete structure-preserving schemes with the staggered-grid finite difference discretization are presented and studied in Section \ref{Fully discrete schemes}.
+In Section \ref{Numerical experiments}, various numerical experiments are conducted to demonstrate the accuracy, efficiency, and structure-preserving properties of the newly developed schemes.
 Finally, we give some conclusions in Section \ref{Conclusion}.